Let us help you customize your experience.

 Emergency Medical Technicians

-Our Emergency Medical Technicians are all Arkansas licensed EMTs or higher and maintain licensure according to the Arkansas Department of Health, Section of EMS and Trauma Systems.
-Each EMT has transport-specific training, including completion of an Emergency Vehicle Operations Course (EVOC).
-They provide safe transport for our patients and crews, as well as providing assistance within the scope of their practice, as EMTs, on ground and air transport, as necessary.
+Our Emergency Medical Technicians are all Arkansas licensed EMTs or higher and maintained licensure as according to the Arkansas Department of Health, Section of EMS and Trauma Systems.
+Each EMT has transport-specific training, including completion of a Coaching The Emergency Vehicle Operator (CEVO).
+They provide safe transport for our patients and crews and assist within the scope of their practice, as EMTs, on ground and air transport, as necessary.

-Our commercially-licensed, instrument-rated pilots are required to have attained a minimum of 2,000 helicopter flight hours.
-On average the Angel One pilots have thousands of hours of total flight time and decades of experience.
-Each of our pilots are required to attend annual training at Flight Safety for extensive, hands on simulated emergency and instrument flight training as well as on site, monthly training with semi-annual check rides.
+Our commercially-licensed, instrument-rated pilots are required to have attained a minimum of 2,700 helicopter flight hours.
+On average, the Angel One pilots have thousands of hours of total flight time and decades of experience.
+Each of our pilots is required to attend annual training at Flight Safety for extensive, hands-on simulated emergency and instrument flight training and on-site, monthly training with semi-annual check rides.
 Pilots complete a minimum of 60 hours of annual classroom and computerized academic training and testing.

-Angel One has a helicopter maintenance staff of 6 FAA licensed mechanics who are dedicated to the daily required maintenance of our helicopters.
-The Angel One Aviation maintenance staff complete 8 major inspections per year, depending on flight hours.
-Each of our mechanics have many years of experience and attend a minimum of 60 hours of continuing education annually to include, but not limited to: Flight Safety’s Master Technician training, factory engine school, human factors and quality control.
+Angel One has a helicopter maintenance staff of 6 FAA-licensed mechanics dedicated to the required daily maintenance of our helicopters.
+The Angel One Aviation maintenance staff completes 8 major inspections per year, depending on flight hours.
+Each of our mechanics has many years of experience and attend a minimum of 60 hours of continuing education annually to include, but is not limited to Flight Safety’s Master Technician training, factory engine school, human factors and quality control.